TRU-CS/COMP_1110/README.md

 - **Assignments**: Imported assignments that need to be converted to autograder
 - **Seminars**: Imported assignments that need  to be converted to autograder
+- **source**: A folder that contains all the assignment solutions
+- **release**: A folder that contains the students' version (without solutions), and the autograder zip file to be uploaded on Gradescope.

 ## Generating autograded assignemnts